Teaching and assessment

 The LLM Programme is conducted in English through a mixture of lectures, seminars and small group teaching.
 For subjects with fewer than 15 students, teaching will normally be conducted through interactive seminars, usually one two-hour seminar a week.
 For larger subjects, in most cases lectures (again usually 2 hours a week) are supplemented by 4-6 hours of small group teaching.
 Given that this is a postgraduate level course, the Faculty considers that students benefit from the interaction with their peers from a range of backgrounds, both civil and common law.
 Even in larger subjects, there is space for student participation in the lectures.
 The seminars and all small group classes will be based on reading lists circulated prior to the classes.

 Method of assessment

 The method of assessment for each course is typically a three-hour written examination at the end of the academic year (late May/early June).
 These exams might be open book (where all relevant materials can be taken into the exam) or closed book (no material apart from materials specified by the examiner can be taken into the exam).
 In some courses, students have the option of taking a two-hour examination and submitting a short written essay.

 In seminar courses students are examined through a (compulsory) supervised thesis.
 In addition, in many of the LLM courses, there is also the option of writing a thesis in lieu of the examination.
 A candidate whose topic is approved for a thesis will be entitled to a prescribed amount of individual supervision from a Faculty supervisor.
 Students can, however, write only one thesis and their chosen topic cannot overlap substantially with material covered in another course.

-Students receive their results and graduate at the end of June/early July.
+Students receive their results at the end of June/early July.

 LLM students from civil law backgrounds